reab5555/AI-Clinical-Psychologist-Interviewer/README.md

 - **Multi-language Support**: Conducts interviews and generates reports in the user's preferred language.
 - **Selectable Interviewers**: Users can select their preferred interviewer, each with a different professional background, experience, and temperament.
 Options include:

-    - Sarah: An empathic, compassionate psychologist with over 30 years of experience, specializing in trauma, anxiety disorders, and family therapy.
+    - Sarah: An empathic, compassionate clinical psychologist with over 30 years of experience, specializing in trauma, anxiety disorders, and family therapy.
-    - Aaron: A tough, no-nonsense psychologist with over 15 years of experience, specializing in stress, trauma, and high-performance demands, with a background as a military officer.
+    - Aaron: A tough minded, clinical psychologist with over 15 years of experience, specializing in stress, trauma, and high-performance demands, with a background as a military officer.

 <img src="appendix/diagram.png" width="500" alt="alt text">